Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Appendix B: Proof of Propositions and

-\textbf{Acknowledgement.} The authors thank R. Schilling, A. Kochubei, and A.Kohatsu-Higa for inspiring discussions and helpful remarks, and gratefully acknowledge the DFG Grant Schi~419/8-1.
-The first-names author gratefully acknowledges the Scholarship of the President of Ukraine for young scientists (2012-2014).
+\textbf{Acknowledgement.} We thank thank K. Bogdan, A. Kochubei, A.Kohatsu-Higa and R. Schilling, for inspiring discussions and helpful remarks.
+We are very grateful to the anonymous referees whose comments and remarks helped us to improve the paper.
+We gratefully acknowledge the DFG Grant Schi~419/8-1; the first-named author gratefully acknowledges the Scholarship of the President of Ukraine for young scientists (2012-2014), and the NCN grant 2014/14/M/ST1/00600.